thubZ09/multimodal-research/CONTRIBUTE.md

   - Open an issue in the repository.
 - Provide a clear description of the problem along with any relevant screenshots or error messages.

-### Thank you for helping us build a valuable resource for the VLM research community!☺️
+### Thank you for helping us build a valuable resource for the Multimodal research community!☺️